Bs0Dd/Coverett/README.md

 * `fimexu` - File IMport/EXport Utility.
 Exchanges files between the mod's computer and a real PC (faster than standard `import.lua` and `export.lua`).

+* `ldevmet` - List DEVice METhods.
+Displays a list of methods supported by the device.

 * `lshldev` - Just lists all HLAPI devices on the system. `lsdev.lua` analog.

 * `redstone` - Small program for Redstone Interface Block or Redstone Interface Card control.